-Circulating Supply × Current Price
+Circulating Supply × Current Price.

 Market Cap is one way to evaluate how much support a crypto asset has, but it's just one of many factors to consider.

-When looking at whether a coin is "cheap" or not, it's vital to consider the market cap.
+When looking at whether a coin is "cheap" or not, it's important to consider the market cap.
 A coin that is worth $0.50 but has a market cap of $20 billion can be valued the same as a coin worth $500 with a market cap of $20 billion, with them having a different the circulating supply.

 Just because a coin is cheap doesn't make it a good investment, and just because it's expensive doesn't make it a bad investment.

 * All terms and definitions may update as the Cryptionary improves.